Introduction to CBT

 Course leader biographies

-Matthew Cole is BABCP Accredited Cognitive Behavioural Psychotherapist who has been in practice for nearly 30 years.
+Matthew Cole is BABCP Accredited Cognitive Behavioural Psychotherapist who has been in practice for over 30 years.
 He has worked for a range of organisations including the NHS, the MOD, mental health charities and the private sector.

 He has worked with a vast range of individuals, groups and organisations using CBT based interventions as the agent of change.